 The safety of our residents and workforce is a top priority of the DDD.
-Downtown is one of the safest neighborhoods in New Orleans, thanks in part to the DDD’s robust Public Safety Ranger program, enhanced police presence, private security detail and the efforts of our citizens.
+Downtown is one of the safest neighborhoods in New Orleans, thanks in part to the DDD’s robust Public Safety Team, enhanced police presence, private patrol detail and the efforts of our citizens.
 See information below to learn more about DDD safety programs, including SafeWalk, homeless outreach, CPR training, and code enforcement.

 Public Safety Rangers

 The DDD created the Public Safety Ranger program as an integral element of Downtown’s public safety network.
 The Public Safety Rangers are a non-commissioned force of safety professionals who patrol Downtown on foot and on bicycle.
 They act as extra eyes and ears for the police and the DDD.
 Rangers are customer-friendly and provide visible coverage throughout Downtown.

 Areas of focus:

 - Assisting visitors, residents and workers with maps, directions and information on where to go, what to see and how to get there